 Then put half the sauce to one side, which will be used when serving the ice cream.

 Spoon 6 generous scoops of ice cream over the base of a freezer container and drizzle over half the remaining sauce.

 Spoon 6 further scoops on top to make a second layer.

 Make a few strokes through the ice cream with a knife.
 This will allow the sauce to run through and make a marbled effect.
 Cover and freeze for 2 hours.

 Warm the reserved sauce.

-Scoop the ice cream into the glass dishes and pour over the warm sauce.
-Serve immediately.
+Now scoop the ice cream into the glass dishes and then pour over the warm sauce.